The Coastal Planning Grants Program provides funding to assist local government with the planning scheme implementation of:

 - engagement of land use planning expertise in local coastal climate change adaptation.

-The funding can be used for the planning scheme amendment process, including the planning panels process, to implement adopted local coastal hazard assessments and associated risk analysis, and strategic planning undertaken for this purpose in the planning scheme.
+The funding can be used for the planning scheme amendment process, including the planning panels process, to implement adopted local coastal hazard assessments or coastal adaptation planning and associated risk analysis, and strategic planning undertaken for this purpose in the planning scheme.

 The Program aims to complement (and cannot duplicate) the former State Future Coasts program.
 It cannot fund activities that either were funded or which would have been eligible for funding under that program, including: